Cerebral Palsy and Vision Problems

 3 min read

-What Causes Vision Issues in Cerebral Palsy Patients?
+What Causes Vision Issues in Children With Cerebral Palsy?

-Vision problems are often due to cortical visual impairment (CVI), which is caused by damage to the occipital lobe in the back of the brain.
-The occipital is responsible for receiving and interpreting incoming visual information.
+Vision problems are often due to cortical visual impairment (CVI), a result of damage to the brain’s occipital lobe.
+This area processes and interprets visual information.

-The occipital lobe is linked with the following functions:
+The occipital lobe is responsible for the following vision functions:

 • Determining depth, size, and distance